Mifta24/auto-quotes/quotes.md

 # 📜 Daily Quote

-> "Nothing is too high for a man to reach, but he must climb with care and confidence"
+> "Routine life is unbearable, and most people only think about how to escape into the world of fantasy and dreams."
-> — **Hans Christian Andersen**
+> — **Robert Greene**

 ---